Parametric mapping of the efficiency$\unicode{x2013}$instability relation in plasma-wakefield accelerators

 The oscillation-amplitude growth of the tail of the trailing bunch in each case is evaluated against the normalized quantity $\mu \eta_{t}$ [see Fig.~\ref{fig:combined}(c) and (d)], which represents the propagation distance weighted by the instability parameter $\eta_{t}$.
 The high-$\eta_{t}$ configuration (d) gives rise to higher (roughly by a factor 2) oscillation-amplitude growth compared to the optimal-$\eta_{t}$ configuration (c) at the end of the propagation distance.
-Note that while the latter sees more energy gain, there is less charge; the overall energy extracted from the wake is the same in both cases.
+Note that while the latter sees more energy gain, there is less charge such that the efficiency, as defined in Eq.~\ref{eff}, is the same for both configurations; the overall energy extracted from the wake is the same in both cases.
 Importantly, both configurations follow the analytical expression in Eq.~\ref{amplitudegrowth} closely.

 This conclusion also holds for bunches of different length.
 Figure~\ref{fig:combined} shows that longer bunches experience more oscillation-amplitude growth when loaded at the same accelerating field, in accordance with Eq.~\ref{amplitudegrowth}.
 Increasing the bunch length while preserving the perfectly flat loaded field requires adding more charge to the tail of the bunch.
 Hence, making the bunch longer also increases the instantaneous power-transfer efficiency $\eta_{p}$, which again increases the instability parameter $\eta_{t}$.